williamscale/williamscale.github.io/_nba/classify-fga-tracking.markdown

 ### Ball Trajectory

-Next, I calculated the ball's trajectory relative to the direction of the closest basket as shown below.
+Next, I calculated the ball's trajectory relative to the direction of the closest basket as:

 $$
 \theta = \arccos \left( \frac{a \cdot b}{|a| \left| b \right| } \right)
 $$

+where $a$ is the vector from the ball's current position to the basket and $b$ is the vector between the ball and its next position.

 ![Ball Traj](https://williamscale.github.io/attachments/classify-fga-tracking/traj1.png)